-Our student enrollment has been mostly consistent each term but lower than the statewide average, but this is not unexpected for the nature of the school.
+Our student enrollment has fluctuated more dramatically than the statewide average, but this is not unexpected for the nature of the school.

 Comparisons with similar schools was positive in terms of the percentage of students that completed the Year 10 course.